fgonzalezurriola/Portfolio-React-Vite/README.md

 This project is designed to be easily deployed on platforms like **Vercel** or **Netlify**.
 Just connect a repository, and automatic deployment will handle the setup.

-It is currently hosted on the Apache server of the Computer Science Department at https://users.dcc.uchile.cl/~fragonza/
+It is currently hosted on the server of the Computer Science Department at [https://users.dcc.uchile.cl/~fragonza/](https://users.dcc.uchile.cl/~fragonza/)

 ## 🖥️ Installation and Usage